SamBaumann-Algonquin/CST8916-Assign1/Assignment1.md

 ## Optimization & Testing

-To compare and contrast the pros and cons of each approach, we queried our good friend ChatGPT and had it generate a table for us to outline the strengths and weaknesses of each method (naturally, we made sure to critically examine its output and make sure that it lined up with our findings in parts I and initial of this document!)
+To compare and contrast the pros and cons of each approach, we referred to an extremely helpful AppWrite blog and had ChatGPT generate a table for us  based on the information found within it to outline the strengths and weaknesses of each method (naturally, we made sure to critically examine its output and make sure that it lined up with our findings in parts I and initial of this document!)

 | **Criteria**              | **REST**                                | **GraphQL**                              | **WebSockets**                    |
 |---------------------------|-----------------------------------------|------------------------------------------|-----------------------------------|